hivesolutions/appier/doc/models.md

-be used in the index creation, special keywords include `all` which ensures creation of all types of indexes for the attribute, `default` or `True` that creates the most common indexes (ascending and descending ones, avoiding for instance the hashed ones) and `simple` that creates the most basic index types according to the underlying data source management engine.
+be used in the index creation, special keywords include `all` which ensures creation of all types of indexes for the attribute, `default` or `True` that creates the most common indexes (ascending and descending ones, avoiding for instance the hashed ones) and `simple` that creates the most basic index types delegating the the decision (of which indexes to create) to the underlying data source.
 * `initial` - Value indicating the initial value that should be placed in the model for that attribute when creating a new instance, if not specified the default value of the data type of the attribute is used instead.